CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 # Introduction

-## What is SMTPeter?

 SMTPeter is a cloud-based SMTP server for fast and secure email delivery.
 It helps applications and websites to send email.
-Instead of sending email directly to the recipient, you can let your application send the message through SMTPeter to improve your deliverability, and track all sort of statistics.
+Instead of sending email directly to the recipient, you can let your application send the message through SMTPeter.
+This improves your deliverability, and allows you to track all sort of statistics.

 ![](copernica-docs:SMTPeter/Images/how_does_smtpeter_work_diagram.png "How SMTPeter Works")